JSku-Systems/double-pendulum-ml/README.md

 * how physics‑informed losses influence long‑horizon stability

-The two notebooks form a coherent pipeline:
+The two notebooks build on each other:

 **Notebook 1**: full‑state forecasting using a baseline model and physics informed model